Glasgow’s Jewish community

 In the late 19th century, thousands of Jews passed through the port of Glasgow en route for America and beyond.
 Others settled in the ‘Second City of the British Empire’.

 A thriving centre of Jewish life grew up in the Gorbals area, where around 9,000 Jews lived by the First World War.
 They supported many synagogues and religious institutions, as well as social, cultural, educational, political, Zionist and philanthropic activities, and a variety of Jewish shops and businesses.

 From a post-war peak of around 14,000 in the 1940s, the Jewish community of Glasgow has declined numerically in recent years, to around 4,000, and the Jews have moved out of the Gorbals into the more affluent southern suburbs.

-Today, there are four synagogues, a primary school, two nursing homes and sheltered housing for the elderly, a welfare centre, facilities for those with learning difficulties, a golf club, a sports centre, a community newspaper, youth groups and a delicatessen.
+Today, there are three synagogues, a primary school, two nursing homes and sheltered housing for the elderly, a welfare centre, facilities for those with learning difficulties, a golf club, a sports centre, a community newspaper, youth groups and a delicatessen.